priteshshah96/MCP/README.md

 ## Known Issues

+⚠️ **Please Note**
-⚠️ **Please Note**: The citation tool is not working properly at the moment.
+- The citation tool is not working properly at the moment.
 You may see errors when trying to analyze paper citations or when using some of the advanced search features.
 I am working on fixing this issue.
 When will it be fixed?
 Who knows ¯\\\_(ツ)\_/¯.
 Maybe when we have AGI.
+- Semantic Scholar API has rate limitations, which may cause the search functionality to sometimes return an error message stating "I cannot directly search for and provide you with papers."
+This is what happens when free APIs meet enthusiastic users - we love them to death.
+Just wait a bit and try again (or distract yourself with coffee while the rate limits reset).

 ## Speed Up Your Setup